RISE-Dependable-Transport-Systems/CarFASE/README.md

 ### Integrating CarFASE into the OpenPilot
 1. Clone the [CarFASE](https://github.com/RISE-Dependable-Transport-Systems/CarFASE) repository into the sim folder in **../openpilot/tools/sim**
-2. Modify the **configure_campaign.xml** file by choosing the fault model and tuning a value for the parameteres such as faultActivationTime, FaultValue, and FaultDuration.
+2. Modify the **configure_campaign.xml** file by choosing a fault model and tuning a value for the parameteres such as faultActivationTime, FaultValue, and FaultDuration.
 ```

 <configure>